Managing Daylight Savings Like A Boss

 How do we navigate the day, what do I do about bedtime?

 This blog is going to help you feel confident, empowered and organized leading into the clocks changing.
-There are quite a few things to consider whether we lose or gain an hour or sleep and will help maintain kick ass sleep for both you and your little ones.
+There are quite a few things to consider.

 Our circadian rhythms (our internal biological clocks) are set with food, social interaction and light.
 When we get them up and start their day, offer their meals and similarly when we offer dinner and bedtime at night all impact their internal alarms.
 Like with any transition, in the lead up to the clocks changing - it’s best to slowly and steadily change these external factors (food, social interaction and light) in small increments each day so that we are supporting their bodies to adjust when the clocks do finally change.
 This will reduce the shock to their system (and to ours!).

-Each year in Australia, Daylight Saving Time begins at 2am on the first Sunday in October, we lose an hour and the clocks go forward.
-It ends at 2am on the first Sunday in April, we gain an hour and the clocks fall back.
+Each year in Australia, Daylight Saving Time begins at 2am on the first Sunday in October, the clocks ‘spring forward’ and we have more light in the evenings.
+It ends at 2am on the first Sunday in April, the clocks ‘fall back’ and it’s darker in the evenings again.
 If you aren’t located in Australia - please check the dates of the clock changing specific to your own location.

 Northern Territory, Queensland and Western Australia do not observe daylight savings.